Kidocode7/Fits/README.md

-# TETRIS
+# FITS!

 A game that is fun to play and unlocks your creativity